 Rhabdomyosarcoma is a type of cancer.
-It starts in cells that grow into?skeletal muscle cells.
-Skeletal muscles control all of a person?s voluntary muscle movements.?The cancer is most common in children under age 10, but it is rare.
-It can form anywhere in the body.
+It starts in cells that should grow into skeletal muscle cells.
+Skeletal muscles control voluntary muscle movements.
+These are movements we can control.
+This rare cancer is most common in children under age 10.
+It can start anywhere in the body.
 The most common places are:

 Head and neck, such as near an eye, in the throat, or in the sinuses

-- Urinary and reproductive organs, such as the bladder, prostate gland, or any female organs
+Urinary and reproductive organs, such as the bladder, prostate gland, or any female organs

 Arms and legs

-- Chest and belly (abdomen)??????????????????????????????????????????????????????????????????????????????????????????????????????????????
+Chest and belly (abdomen)

-There are 2 main types of?rhabdomyosarcoma:
+There are 2 main types of rhabdomyosarcoma:

 Which children are at risk for rhabdomyosarcoma?